DATAMATH CALCULATOR MUSEUM

 A hard case to protect the equipment.

 OCW-1401_PCB.jpg (44316 Byte)Dismantling this Heathkit OC-1401 Aircraft Navigation Computer reveals the complexity of the product.
-Three mask-programmed 8-bit single-chip microcomputers manufactured by MOSTEK (MK3870-MK14103 to 14105) and three other IC's (Fairchild F3539, National Semiconductors DS8664 and DS8667 display drivers) on a huge printed circuit board.
+Three mask-programmed 8-bit single-chip microcomputers manufactured by Mostek (MK3870-MK14103 to 14105) and three other integrated circuits (Fairchild F3539, National Semiconductors DS8664 and DS8667 display drivers) on a large printed circuit board.
 To our knowledge the most complex pocket calculator ever produced - like most Heathkit products it was sold as a kit!
 A factory assembled version was available at $274.95.
 Find more information about the MK3870 here

 OCW-1401_1.jpg (41149 Byte)More astonishing is the usage of the calculator.
 In comparison to other flight computers you don't need a 100+ pages manual.
 Three modes are available: